Youyang Tujia and Miao Autonomous County: Taohuayuan

 Taohuayuan (桃花源) is a 5A Tourist Attraction, the highest rank of designated attractions in China.
-Located in the northern corner of the county, Taohuayuan is a place at first described in The Peach Blossom Spring written by Tao Yuanming, a famous writer of the Eastern Jin Dynasty (317-420).
+Located in the northern corner of the county, Taohuayuan is a place at first described in The Peach Blossom Spring written by Tao Yuanming, a famous writer of the Eastern Jin dynasty (317–420).
 It is notable that there are more than one Taohuayuan spots in China, and the one in Youyang is a nationwide recognised Taohuayuan.

 Gongtan Ancient Town

 Gongtan Ancient Town (龚滩古镇) is located at the intersection of Wu River and Apeng River, and it is a 4A Tourist Attraction.
 It has a history of more than 1,700 years.
-More than 200 courtyards and stilted building from Ming Dynasty and Qing Dynasty are preserved in Gongtan.
+More than 200 courtyards and stilted buildings from the Ming Dynasty and Qing Dynasty are preserved in Gongtan.

 Wu River Gallery

 Wu River Gallery is the 60 km long, naturally formed river bank of Wu River in Chongqing Youyang, and it is a 4A Tourist Attraction.
 It is famous for the strangely shaped mountains along the gallery.